 The differential diagnosis is:

-- Subacute granulomatous "De-Quervain-thyroiditis": PAINFUL thyroiditis; usally post-viral.
-The patient is intially presenting with hyperthroidism due to release of the thyroid hormones into the circulation by the destructed thyroid follicles, followed after 2-4 months by hypothroidism due to depleted follicles.
+- subacute granulomatous (De Quervain) thyroiditis: PAINFUL thyroiditis; usually post-viral.
+Patients initially presents with hyperthroidism due to release of thyroid hormones into the circulation by the destroyed thyroid follicles, followed after 2-4 months by hypothyroidism due to depleted follicles.
 Finally, after 2 months, the patient return to the euthyroid state.
 The gland appears mildly enlarged and slightly hypoechoic with increased vascularity.
 Thyroid scintigraphy shows decreased uptake.

 - subacute lymphocytic thyroiditis: PAINLESS thyroiditis; usually in young women and may be post-partum.
 Minimally enlarged gland with hyperthyroidism that returns to normal euthyroid state